IgorMundstein/WinMemoryCleaner/README.md

 ## 📖 Logs

-Logs are saved on Windows event.
+The app generates logs in the Windows event.

 1. Press **Win + R** to open the Run command dialog box.
 2. Type **eventvwr** and press **Enter** to open the Event Viewer.